victortaksheyev/consoleGame/README.md

 # consoleGame
-Battle royale that can be played after compiling
+Battle royale that can be played after compiling using ncurses lib

+g++ game.cpp -lncurses